LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 		background-color: #dfe0e1;
 	}
 </style>

-# Schedule

-# The first two days are a research school (some public recordings will follow)
+## The first two days are a research school (some public recordings will follow)

 ### Monday 26th June 2023